ryan-mcclue/musings/projects/ble-embedded.md

 TODO: using ChatGPT effectively for embedded, i.e. AI as a coding assistant, i.e. AI as a coding assistant https://news.ycombinator.com/item?id=36037559

+regarding embedded CI:
+CD is not comparable to what CD would mean for a Web app.
+In our case it's a series of scripts in a pipeline which automate the delivery process (from building to packaging, notifying the right people, archiving all artifacts, etc).
+But then it's not "deployed" per se as it wouldn't make sense in our product.
+Basically all steps that used to be done locally and manually when delivering firmware have been automated/scripted and put in a configurable pipeline.

+Totally depends on your needs, it's here to help you not to add constraints.
+Maybe in some IoT projects it's even a proper deployment in the sense that at the end of the pipeline some firmware update is pushed to all endpoints.
+In your case or mine it may not be relevant.
+What matters is to automate what can be automated and would bring value if it is, shorten the cycle and gain in confidence in what you're doing.
+The what depends on the use case.

+Yeah implementing buzzwords doesn't make your product or sev experience better.
+You implement buzzwords IF they make your product/dev experience better.
+Or if the boss says so...

+Honestly I believe the biggest hurdle is effective and sane hardware in the loop ci/cd.
+We've accomplished this by having on prem ci/cd agents hooked up to hardware over uart and jtag to run tests etc

+TODO: stm32 radar

 TODO: use terminology like this CRC
 STM32F1 implements the CRC32 from IEEE 802.3 (Ethernet).
 Lots of other systems use that CRC32-IEEE, but there are a few other different CRC32 standards in common use.
 MPEG2 also uses the same CRC32 version as Ethernet.
 CRC32C is probably the second most common CRC32 function used.
 CRC32 is a pseudorandom function family, there are many functions (mappings from {0,1}n→{0,1}32) in the family.
 The parameters are the 32-bit input polynomial, the byte ordering, the bit ordering, whether there's padding, and whether there's an initial input value (and what it is if so).